8 breathing exercises to reduce stress

 4. 5-6 breathing

-A breathing technique Chapman routinely recommends, “5-6 breathing,” or just “diaphragmatic breathing” can help your body self-regulate in stressful situations after you master it a quiet setting:
+A breathing technique Chapman routinely recommends, “5-6 breathing,” or just “diaphragmatic breathing” can help your body self-regulate in stressful situations after you master it:

 5. 4-7-8 breathing